TheMoerp/external_csgo_cheat/README.md

 The cheat will grab the running process and you're ready to go.
 Since this is an external cheat some features can be glitchy at times.

-There is no patternscan implemented yet you have to update the offsets manually.
+I have implemented a patternscan for the offsets: *dwEntityList*, *dwForceJump*, *dwGlowObjectManager*, *dwLocalPlayer*and *dwClientState*.
+These are the offsets which change often.
+If any other offsets changes you need to manually update it.
 You can reverse them by hand or look them up at [frk1/hazedumper](https://github.com/frk1/hazedumper/blob/master/csgo.cs) since most of the used offsets are included in this list.

 ##### Wallhack
 Toggle the wallhack with the key **NUM_0**.
 Enemys will glow red.